Table of Contents

-One of the key point to remember when creating a stunning dashboard, is that you shouldn’t overwhelm it with too many KPIs.
+One of the key points to remember when creating a stunning dashboard is that you shouldn’t overwhelm it with too many KPIs.
 From a visual and aesthetic perspective, things get cluttered if you put too much on the screen.
 From an effectiveness standpoint, your mind starts to wonder what’s important.

 Therefore, if you’re using dashboards the right way, your brain always knows what KPIs are important – the ones on the screen.
 You can even make more important KPIs bigger, further reinforcing their status in your mind.

 As Tony Robbins says, “Where focus goes, energy flows.”
 In other words, you take action on what you focus on.
 Dashboards make it easy to focus on what’s truly important.